 - When finished, remove any masking tape and dust sheets then return the room to its prior condition.

-- Wash and dry your paintbrushes and rollers for future use and ensure that paint containers are closed properly before going into storage.
+- Wash and dry your paintbrushes and rollers for future use and make sure that paint containers are closed properly before going into storage.

 Wondering how to paint a ceiling with a roller?
 Follow the step-by-step instructions in our ‘how to paint a ceiling’ section but consider the following:

-- Don’t use too much paint on the roller to reduce drips.
+- Don’t use too much paint on the roller.

 - Use a good quality roller to ensure your paint job looks great.

-- Avoid rollering directly over your own head, that is unless you want to be splashed in the face with paint.
+- Avoid rolling directly over your own head (unless you want to be splashed in the face with paint!)

 - Roll paint in overlapping rows to flatten out previous rows.

 - Use a sturdy, extendable roller to ensure that you’re rolling off a stable base.
 It is much safer to stand on the floor than to balance on a ladder.
 So, using a longer roller can prevent accidents.